danielvelara/danielvelara/README.md

 - **C3.ai** - Guadalajara, Mexico
     > Software Solution Engineer | October 2023 - **Present**
     - Client-facing, full-stack role
-    – Prototyped and engineered enterprise applications for
+    - Prototyped and engineered enterprise ML applications for the Enterprise (manufacturing, oil & gas, utilities, etc)
-    - Implement custom ML applications for the Enterprise.
-    – Leveraged graph nodes to build out an anti-money laundering demo use case – Developed end-to-end Ex Machina demo for prospective healthcare customer
-- Client-facing, full-stack role.
-- Implement custom ML applications for the Enterprise (manufacturing, oil & gas, utilities, retail, etc) – Engaged directly with post-sales customers to refine roadmap and drive user adoption, engaged directly with pre-sales customers to showcase capabilities of the C3 Platform and products, including live software demos for Fortune 500 companies
+    - Engaged directly with post-sales customers to refine roadmap and drive user adoption, engaged directly with pre-sales customers to showcase capabilities of the C3 Platform and products, including live software demos for Fortune 500 companies
-– Worked cross-functionally with the C3 products team to incorporate field feedback into core product offerings and with C3 platform team to design, build, test, and release revamped C3 AI Platform V8
+    - Worked cross-functionally with the C3 products team to incorporate field feedback into core product offerings and with C3 platform team to design, build, test, and release revamped C3 AI Platform V8
 - **SoftServe** (SoftServe, inc) - México (Remote)
     > *Full Stack Engineer* | July 2022 - September 2023
     - Designing and building REST APIs in **Python/FastAPI** with **Azure Cosmos DB** + **Azure Data Explorer with KQL**